-As of January 31, 2023, HP maintained two commercial paper programs.
-HP's U.S. program provides for the issuance of U.S. dollardenominated commercial paper up to a maximum aggregate principal amount of \$6.0 billion.
-HP's euro commercial paper program provides for the issuance of commercial paper outside of the United States denominated in U.S. dollars, euros or British pounds up to a maximum aggregate principal amount of \$6.0 billion or the equivalent in those alternative currencies.
-The combined aggregate principal amount of commercial paper outstanding under those programs and certain short term borrowings at any one time cannot exceed a \$6.0 billion authorization by HP's Board of Directors.
+As of July 31, 2023, HP maintained a U.S. commercial paper program for the issuance of U.S. dollar-denominated commercial paper up to a maximum aggregate principal amount of \$6.0 billion.
+The principal amount outstanding under this program and certain short-term borrowings at any time cannot exceed a \$6.0 billion authorization by HP's Board of Directors.